-“What did he do to you this time?”
+‘What did he do to you this time?’

 I give him the look, then look away.

-“Nothing,” I say and take a deep breath.
+‘Nothing,’ I say, taking a deep breath.

-“Oh.
-Then what are you doing here with me?”
+‘Oh.
+Then what are you doing here?’

-“I just came to talk,” I mumble, almost to myself.
+‘I just came to talk,’ I mumble, almost to myself.

-“There we go,” he smiles.
-“I’d like that.
-You have so much to say.”
+‘There we go,’ he smiles.
+‘I’d like that.
+You have so much to say.’

 I smile back.

-“But don’t give me facts, dates, definitions.
-Don’t tell me about somebody who hurt you, about somebody who loves you, about somebody who’s messing you up” – he grabs my cup of coffee and drinks it before I can protest – “I don’t give a shit about that.
+‘But don’t give me facts, dates, or definitions.
+Don’t tell me about someone who hurt you, someone who loved you, someone who broke you’—he grabs my cup of coffee and finishes it before I can protest—‘I don’t give a shit.
 We all have the same set of stories.
-Tell me about what you’ve learned from it.”
+Tell me what you learned from it.’